Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification

 \subsection{Limitations}

 In addition to being more reliable for large patterns, tests with nonparametric replication are easier to apply, as they allow practitioners to avoid specifying a null model.
 Nevertheless, some implementation questions have not been addressed by our study.
 Firstly, a user needs to specify tested angles $\alpha_1$, $\alpha_2$ for DSSs $S_\alpha(r)$ that take distance $r$ as an argument.
 As noted by \cite{RajalaT.2022Tfii}, these can be either given by scientific argument, as in our application example in Section~\ref{sec:applic}, or inferred using some statistical methods such as \cite{Rajala2016} or \cite{SORMANI2020}.
-Secondly, our study did not consider different ways of setting the maximum range $r_{max}$. \cite{RajalaT.2022Tfii} offered differing guidelines depending on the generating point processes model.
-As nonparametric replication avoids specifying a model, we recommend the approach taken in our simulation study, where one sets $r_{max}$ to be the largest range at which DSS estimates are not distorted by boundary effects ($1/4$ of the window side length).
-This ensures that signs of anisotropy will be captured independent of whether they exhibit themselves at large or small ranges.
-Lastly, our study involved only one variant of stochastic reconstruction.
+If the angles are set incorrectly, the advantage of such tests (with DSSs $S_\alpha(r)$) over those with DSSs $S(\alpha)$ may decrease, but this has not been analysed in our study or, to our best knowledge, in other literature.
+Secondly, our study does not provide extensive guidelines on how best to set the maximum range $r_{max}$. \cite{RajalaT.2022Tfii} offered advice on this in the context of testing with the parametric oracle.
+As we show in Appendix~\ref{app:rmax}, their findings are, to a certain extent, transferable to similar models and different replication methods.
+The approach taken in our simulation study, where one sets $r_{max}$ to be the largest range at which DSS estimates are not distorted by boundary effects, is more model-agnostic, but can lead to loss of power in some instances.
+An alternative approach is to use the global envelope tests by \cite{Myllymaki2017}.
+The authors show that these are less sensitive to $r_{max}$ than scalar test statistics.
+Our study also involved only one variant of stochastic reconstruction.